Rental Car Insurance

 - Personal Auto Policy – If you have full coverage (collision, comprehensive, and liability), their corresponding deductibles, exclusions, and limits will transfer to the rental vehicle.
 This means that your personal auto policy will pay for any property damage and bodily image up the limits.

 Note: The cost of a CDW waiver can be very expensive.
 In fact, it can cost from 20% to 50% of the rental car contract depending on where you are.

 Keep in mind that if you don’t carry collision and comprehensive on your personal vehicle, you will not be able to use the policy if your rental is damaged in an accident, stolen, vandalized or damaged by hail or other perils.

-So, when you’re ready to go on holiday and need some advice on rental care insurance and how it relates to your personal auto policy, talk to your trusted insurance advisor at Alpine Insurance in Calgary.
-Make sure you’re protected, especially if you’re traveling in unfamiliar surroundings.
+So, when you’re ready to go on holiday and need some advice on rental car insurance and how it relates to your personal auto policy, talk to your trusted insurance advisor at Alpine Insurance in Calgary.
+Make sure you’re protected, especially if you’re travelling in unfamiliar surroundings.